BayesicFitting

 The premisse that the newly wandered point is independent of all others, entails that it does not matter which starting point we take and that all points in the available space should be reachable from any starting position.

 Due to the rotational symmetry of the N-sphere the only distinguishing feature of a point, is its distance to the origin.
 Without loss of generality, we take 4 points, positioned on axis 0 at 0.0, 0.5, 0.9 and 0.99.
-From all these points we generate 1000 points using one of our two engines.
-We do this for N-sphres of 10 and 100 dimensions.
-The 2-d sphere we skip, because it is very easy to check the preformance of engines in 2 dimensions and consequently everything there is hunkydory.
+From these starting positions we generate 1000 points using one of our two engines.
+We do this for N-spheres of 10 and 100 dimensions.
+The 2-d sphere we skip, because it is very easy to check the performance of engines in 2 dimensions and consequently everything there is hunkydory.

 In all tests we take 20 steps before we declare that we have a new independent walker.
 We think 20 steps should be enough to reach independency.
 When we have not reached independency in 20 steps, it is doubtfull we ever get there.